ClickHouse/clickhouse-docs/docs/en/whats-new/changelog/cloud.md

 - Fixed a bug that could lead to failing backups if there were single large files in some parts
 - Fixed a bug where restores from backup did not succeed if access list changes were applied at the same time

+### Known issues
+- Restore from backup may not work due to dependency resolution

 ## November 3, 2022

 This release removes read & write units from pricing (see the [pricing page](https://clickhouse.com/pricing) for details), updates the ClickHouse version to 22.10, adds support for higher vertical scaling for self-service customers, and improves reliability through better defaults.